 The Social Security process can be complicated and lengthy, especially if appeals are involved.
 It is possible that a person can handle the matter without the assistance of an attorney, but the process can end up being much easier and handled much more efficiently if an attorney is hired.
+For a Free Case Evaluation, complete the form above.

-However, how much does an attorney cost in a typical social security case?
+How much does an attorney cost in a typical social security case?
 We have asked attorney, Alaina Sullivan, and here is what she had to say:

 Contingency Fee Arrangement